 The vet said that she might be jealous; he could not explain, and she looked OK.

 When Amey had peed or done big jobs through the years, she always went behind a bush and always in nature on grass.
 She would never show she peed or did anything, a real lady.
 During these weeks and months, she had done pee on pavement and even twice big jobs from time to time.
-Most embarrassed about it when I scolded her.
-Again, I considered she was protesting and did not like Hanna or simply jealous.
+Most embarrassed about it when I scolded her, she would look with sad eyes.
+Again, I considered she was protesting and did not like Hanna or was simply jealous.

 Since we stayed in the Nice apartment and ate out every day and night, Amey walked freely around after us, always behaving well, not ever up to anything.
 One night, she was behind in the park, and we walked on to the restaurant.
 Some people had seen her and come to us with her; it appeared she did not know where we were.

 We later learned that she could not smell, and her eyes sight had also been reduced.
-We human always find it challenging to understand animals pain and what they have to cope with, as they can only speak with their eyes and body language.
+We humans always find it challenging to understand animals’ pain and what they have to cope with, as they can only speak with their eyes and body language.
 However, Amey could look deep into my soul, and I felt at times her pain, still not believing it was something serious.

 I ordered a filet steak (as usual) for Amey in the restaurant, which she reluctantly forced into herself; little did I know that she later threw up everything she had eaten on our way back.
 Hanna told me that she had seen this and thought it was highly unusual.

 Hanna and I were having lunch at a famous restaurant, at Coco Beach, outside Nice, a favourite place for Prince Rainier, when he was alive.
-At 1 o’clock, I received a call from the vet; I still recall clearly every word.
+It was a Wednesday and at 1 o’clock, I received a call from the vet; I still recall every word.
 He told me that when he opened Amey’s stomach, he found a tumour (cancer) bigger than a tennis ball blocking her small intestines and therefore, she could not eat.
 He told me that she still was under anaesthetic and out.
-He also told me that he could “stitch” her up, and she could live another 3-4 weeks but in pain.
-Considering she did not feel anything, and I did not want her to suffer any further, and I asked him to give her a final injection, so she would sleep in and leave this life.
+He also told me that he could “stitch” her up, and she could live another 3-4 weeks but in great pain.
+Considering she did not feel anything, and I did not want her to suffer any further, I asked him to give her a final injection, so she would sleep in and leave this life.
 This was my Amey’s death, such a beautiful and good dog and companion.
 No doubt she gave my soulmate Romana another five years of life and happiness.